 A comparison of the RTs in first round heats and finals is shown in panels C and D of Figure 2.
-A reduction of the RTs in finals suggests that athletes are more likely to anticipate the start signal when the race is more important, this is consistent with the observed shift in RTs by competition round shown in Tønnessen, Haugen et al. (2013) which examined only the 2003 – 2009 ruling period.
+A reduction of the RTs in finals suggests that athletes are more likely to anticipate the start signal when the race is more important, this is consistent with the observed shift in RTs by competition round shown in Tønnessen, Haugen et al. (2013) that examined only the 2003 – 2009 ruling period.
 A shift to the left indicating a decrease in RT is evident in both cases, suggesting that athletes are more likely to take risks in finals than in first round heats.
-This difference is evident in the Table 3 where the probabilities of superiority for men and women are 0.656 and 0.638 respectively, therefore regardless of sex, RTs in finals are typically quicker than in first rounds.
-A sex difference is evident by the comparison of the plots with the RT distribution for women shifted further to the right.
-The probabilistic approach for the difference between RTs greater than 120 ms in first rounds and finals shows a relative difference for women, this may be due to the fact that men are willing to take a risk at all levels whereas women require a significant incentive to take that risk, as discussed in Whitley, Nelson et al. (1999).
+This difference is evident in the Table 3 where the probabilities of superiority for men and women are 0.656 and 0.638 respectively, therefore regardless of sex, RTs in finals are typically shorter than in first rounds.
+A sex-based difference is evident by the comparison of the plots with the RT distribution for women shifted further to the right.
+The probabilistic approach for the difference between RTs greater than 120 ms in first rounds and finals shows a relative difference for women, this could be because mentake a risk at all levels whereas women require a marked incentive to take that risk (Whitley, Nelson et al., 1999).

 Sex Difference

 The assertion by Lipps, Galecki et al. (2011) of a sex difference in RTs is evident throughout this study and can be further explained by the strength and rate of force development differences between men and women, allowing men to produce the required force to reach the false start threshold quicker.
-A difference in RT relevant to sex was observed across both ruling periods and competition rounds.
+There was a sex-based difference in RT both across ruling periods and competition rounds.
 This prominent sex difference supports the case for independent false start detection limits for men and women as suggested by Lipps, Galecki et al. (2011).
-In addition this evident sex difference is consistent with the suggestion of Lipps, Galecki et al. (2011) that the force threshold for women should be decreased, while this paper does not address the percentage decrease of this threshold we consider the estimated 22% on the RTs at the Beijing Olympics is relevant to all competitions.
-While this study has consistently reported a sex difference in RTs of athletes, this sex difference may be a consequence of the currently employed starting block sensor technology and event detection algorithms.
+In addition this evident sex difference is consistent with the suggestion of Lipps, Galecki et al. (2011) that the force threshold for women should be decreased, while this paper does not address the percentage decrease of this threshold, we consider the estimated 22% on the RTs at the Beijing Olympics is relevant to all competitions.
+While this study has consistently reported a sex-based difference in RTs of athletes, this difference might be a consequence of the current starting block sensor technology and event detection algorithms.
 The replacement of a force based threshold with an appropriate algorithm to detect initial rise in block force could establish whether a true sex difference exists in the RTs of athletes.

 Rule Revision

 Revised RT thresholds were established for men and women independently by estimating an EMGD fit for each of the sexes.
 The revised threshold was calculated as the RT for which 99% of the observed RTs lay above.
-Based on this and under the constraints of the currently employed starting block technology, it is suggested that the RT threshold for men be increased to 115 ms, while women should be increased to 119 ms, due to the evident sex difference reported throughout this study and in Lipps, Galecki et al. (2011).
+Based on this and under the constraints of the current starting block technology, we recommend that the RT threshold for men should be increased to 115 ms, and for women to 119 ms, because of the sex difference reported throughout this study and by Lipps, Galecki et al. (2011).

 Technology